rtothaoss/SupBot/README.md

 If you would like to improve this bot you can view Puppeteer documentation here [Puppeteer Docs](https://github.com/GoogleChrome/puppeteer/blob/v1.16.0/docs/api.md)

-##### Also if you would have any ideas or would like to contribute to this project feel free to.
+##### Also if you have any ideas or would like to contribute to this project feel free to.

 #### Future updates:
 * The ability to add multiples items to each card.